Nashville Golf Carts – Regulating Tourists?

-The relevant regulations posed a problem for one Nashville golf cart taxi service in late summer of 2017.
+The regulations posed a problem for one Nashville golf cart taxi service in summer of 2017.
 The Metro Transportation Licensing Commission issued the taxi service a suspension and probationary period for operating outside the designated downtown area, citing safety concerns.
 Critics of the regulation responded with heavy criticism that the punishment was excessive.

 Pursuant to the Metro Code, golf carts are prohibited from operating in heavy traffic areas such as West End and the 12 South neighborhoods.
 This creates a dilemma for golf cart taxi companies wishing to travel in areas where tourist transportation is in high demand.
-Because of this regulation, golf carting services are forced to drop off visitors at the end of the metro-designated route, sometimes blocks from their desired location.
+Therefore, golf carting services are forced to drop off visitors at the end of the metro-designated route, sometimes blocks from their desired location.
 As a result, visitors may opt for other forms of transportation, such as Uber and Lyft, to ensure that they will be brought to their exact desired location.

 It is uncertain if Metro-Nashville will relieve some burdens placed on this form of transportation, or if they will be outlawed completely.